Restored Path Detox Is a Place Where You Can Recover Quickly and Safely.

 You are not alone.
 We are ready to help.
 We have friendly doctors and nurses to ensure you will stay healthy.
 Our delicious food and comfortable beds will make your stay as relaxing as possible.
 We’re here when you are ready.

-Professionals agree that the best and safest way to detox from crystal meth is through a combination of psychological support and gradual dose tapering.
+Professionals agree that a combination of psychological support and gradual dose tapering is the best and safest method for crystal meth detox.
 Restored Path Detox is prepared to offer this support.

 Along with 24/7 medical care with our team of doctors and nurses, we provide supportive counseling sessions that include stress management techniques and relapse prevention tools.
 We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
 We’ll prescribe targeted medications to alleviate your pain while preventing dangerous symptoms.